 But think of plenty of people who were given the same opportunities and were unable to take advantage of them.
 Opportunities come to those who are prepared.

 6. Keep a file of people saying nice things about you

 Every time someone writes you something good, take a screenshot and put it in your folder.
-When you feel like an imposter you can go look through the stories of people you have helped.
-Collect your wins, testimonials, whatever and then visit them when you are feeling like a fraud.
+When you feel like the imposter you can go look through the stories of people you have helped.
+Collect your wins, testimonials, or whatever, and then visit them when you are feeling like a fraud.

 7. Admit that perfection doesn’t exist